Master of Arts in Modern Art History, Theory, and Criticism (Online)

 |ART 605||Modernism and the Museum||3|

 |ART 618||M.A.
 Thesis I: Research||3|

 |ART 560||Reading and Translating French||3|

-This optional Foreign Language course is available to meet the Foreign Language Requirement.
-It does not count towards the required 36 units for the degree.
+This course is available to meet the foreign language requirement.
+It does not count toward the required 36 units for the degree.